-In order to provide an area that will support the climate and conditions for teaching, research, and community service, the University has identified, on the Denton campus, the area west of the Student Center.
+In order to provide an area that will support the climate and conditions for teaching, research, and community service, the University has identified, on the Denton campus, the area west of the Student Center and adjacent to Administration Drive as the Free Speech Area.
 The space is available to TWU faculty, staff, and students, and to members of the community.
 The space may be used for, but is not limited to, the expression of personal politics, philosophy, religious viewpoints, surveys, or announcements.
-Vending sales are prohibited in the Free Speech Area.
-At this time, reservations are not required for the Free Speech Area.
+Reservations are not required for the Free Speech Area.
 The accommodation of speakers does not imply endorsement of the views expressed.